basic-bgnr/cs50/Readme.md

 In this Lesson, we'll be learning and practicing through all the content
 of the edx course *Programming with Python and Javascript* avaiable freely
-on the MIT opencourseware website as well as youtube.
+on the Harvard open education website as well as youtube.
 ___

 # Progress